25 posts found.

 Most folks have heard that buying rental property is a good investment, but what exactly makes a good rental property in Hampton Roads?
 When seeking a profitable investment in real estate, there are a few things to consider.

 You've found your dream home and made an offer.
 Trouble is, the sellers won't meet in the middle or even budge.
 Homeowners can play hardball for a variety of reasons: sentimentality, a feeling their home is worth more or a desire to not give away their precious property for less than what they feel is a fair price.
+The sellers may have priced their property exactly right and buyers, while hopeful, are ultimately unrealistic.
 Whatever the reason, buyers have a few options when it comes to dealing with these types of sellers.

 It's no secret that staging sells homes, but break it down step by step and there is one crucial component that can really pay off.
 As in, if owners can't do any other part of the staging process- this one step can help swing the odds in favor of a sale.
 And the best part is, this technique is better than cheap; it's free!